BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_messages_driven_scene.md

 ## The problem

-If you are exposing BabylonJS objects and you are manipulating the directly with Vue, you will sooner or later end up with very low FPS caused by multiple redraws of the scene.
-The reason is that you mess up something with Vue's reflectivity and something is being called recurrently.
+If you are exposing BabylonJS objects and you are manipulating them directly with Vue, you will sooner or later end up with very low FPS caused by multiple redraws of the scene.
+The reason is that you mess up something with Vue's reflectivity and things are being called recurrently.

 ## The solution